 The Poor People's Energy Outlook

 The Poor People’s Energy Outlook (PPEO) series pays special attention to the energy needed for households, livelihoods and community services, and proposes a framework for action along with indicators that can be used to measure country specific progress.
-The upcoming edition of the PPEO looks at operationalising the TEA framework in national energy access planning, while the PPEO 2017 will explore scaling programmes and financing requirements, followed by the 2018 edition which focusses on systemic and programmatic delivery of energy access at scale.
+The 2016 edition of the PPEO looks at operationalising the TEA framework in national energy access planning, while the PPEO 2017 will explore how to finance these plans, followed by the 2018 edition which focusses on systemic and programmatic delivery of energy access at scale.

 The Poor People's Energy Briefing Series